SumitSahu44/learn_github/README.md

 - git revert <commit_hash>
 Reverts a specific commit by creating a new commit that undoes the changes from the specified commit.

+- git reset <commit_hash>
+Moves the current branch pointer to a specified commit.
+Use --soft to keep changes staged or --hard to discard them.